will-lancer/will-lancer.github.io/README.md

    * Algebra; notes and mind-map.
    * Quantum; notes and mind-map

-The classical mechanics and algebra notes and mind-maps are going to be graduate level, while the electromagnetism and quantum are most likely going to be at the upper-undergraduate/lower-graduate level.

 ### Book recommendations
 Here are some book recommendations for physics and math.
 Note that the physics recommendations are a tailored towards those that have very strong foundational physics backgrounds (i.e. from the physics olympiad.
 The background I roughly expect would be that of [Kevin Zhou's handouts](https://knzhou.github.io/#teaching).)
 If you don't have this background, then the first thing I'd do is *get it*;
 going through the handouts covers the first ~2 years of undergraduate at top colleges, and the first 3 years at many others (including Stony Brook, actually).